wizzdi/segmantix/README.md

 - Add concrete implementations for required interfaces (`jpa-store` and `in-memory-store`).
 - Introduce a permission management UI for enhanced usability.
-- Migrate existing features from FlexiCore to SegmantiX to ensure compatibility and minimize development effort.
+- Migrate features from FlexiCore to SegmantiX to create the 'jpa-store' implementation

 ## Contribution